-Current active members elect new members through a highly selective process in which candidates are nominated for their professional achievement and commitment to service.
-The Institute’s charter stipulates that at least one-quarter of the membership is selected from outside the health professions, from such fields as the natural, social, and behavioral sciences; law; engineering; and the humanities.
+New members are chosen by current active members through a highly selective process that recognizes people who have made major contributions to the advancement of the medical sciences, health care, and public health.
+At least a quarter of the membership is selected from outside the health professions from such fields as the natural, social, and behavioral sciences; law; engineering; and the humanities.